-Before reading the blog, you’ll have to understand the basic differences between NPV and IRR
+Before reading the blog, you must understand the basic differences between NPV and IRR.

 Difference Between NPV and IRR